TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.19.md

 ---

-and the stork, the heron after its kind, and the hoopoe, and the bat.
+the stork, any kind of heron, the hoopoe, and the bat.